bakame-php/stackwatch/README.md

 > [!TIP]
 > Logging can be done also on the static methods, they all optionally accept a `LoggerInterface` argument.
+> When logging marker or profiler instance their respective identifier is added to the log to ease identifying
+> which instance is generating the logs or stats.

 ### Exporters

-The package can help with exporting its `ProfilingData` using different mechanisms.
+The package can help with exporting its metrics using different mechanisms.

 #### JSON Exporter

 You can export the `Profiler` as a JSON string using the `json_encode` method.
-The JSON representation will return the timestamp, the snapshots as well as the metrics associated to all the `ProfilingData` instances attached to the object.
+The JSON representation will return its identifier, the timestamp, the snapshots as well as the metrics associated to all the `ProfilingData` instances attached to the object.

 ```php
 echo json_encode($profiler), PHP_EOL;
 ```

-For the `Marker` class, the JSON string will return the collection of snapshots and their associated labels.
+For the `Marker` class, the JSON string will return its identifier as well as the collection of snapshots and their associated labels.

 #### CLI Exporter